 Hitting the mark

-From low prices to caliber and magazine capacity, this is an excellent line of concealed carry guns.
+From low prices to multiple caliber and magazine capacity, this is an excellent line of concealed carry guns.
 Holsters are easily available, including the Safariland Species IWB Holster, which accommodates an optic.